About this dictionary

 • The refractive index of a medium can significantly affect the degree to which light is refracted when entering that medium.

-• Total internal reflection is a phenomenon that takes place when light attempts to pass from a medium with a higher refractive index to one with a lower refractive index at an angle greater than the so-called “critical angle”.
-The outcome is that all of the light is reflected back into the first medium instead of being refracted.
+• Total internal reflection occurs when light attempts to pass from a medium with a higher refractive index to one with a lower refractive index at an angle greater than the so-called “critical angle”.
+The outcome is that all the light is reflected back into the first medium instead of being refracted.

 About lines that are normal to one another